 The business provides people with affordable suits for their weddings and special occasions.
+A huge range and variety of wedding linen direct and decorations are available at cvlinens.com to help you dress your chairs to the nines for your special events.
 Despite the pandemic closing down the Groomsman Suit show rooms, Diana and her team launched virtual show rooms to arrange remote appointments with engaged couples across the US.

 When asked if she was frustrated about the slowing-down of sales, Diana pointed out that there is nothing any of us can do to change the situation and, ‘as a business owner and an entrepreneur we need to figure out how to adjust.’

 Diana also states that she believes the pandemic will change how we shop.
 Many large department store branches may face serious setbacks in the future due to the new shopping trends which favour e-commerce.
 This will allow Diana to pivot her business, as she has adapted to online sales.

 In the second part of the special, Diana talks about how herself and her team have taken the new normal of working remotely in their stride.
 Working from home, as opposed to their Chicago Headquarters, has allowed her team to work independently, more productively and further their knowledge and skills by taking online courses.

 Dana and Diana have shown how being optimistic in a time of desperation keeps small-to-medium enterprises going.
 Hopefully, the pair, alongside other entrepreneurs in ‘Making it Work’ can inspire business owners to prevent the stalling of their plans due to COVID-19, and adapt to the new normal instead.